WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 In current implementations, a legacy and SegWit v0 multisig address is clearly distinguishable, there are three public keys and two signatures, and not one single public key and signature.
 This means that your anonymity set, the crowd you hide in, gets a lot smaller.
 If some one knows that you use a multisig wallet, then they can narrow down their search for your coins.
-Thus, use of multisig decreases your privacy, and Wasabi is not implementing tools that degrade your privacy.
+Thus, use of bech32 multisig decreases your privacy, and Wasabi is not implementing tools that degrade your privacy.

-Yet multisig is a popular feature, and many Wasabikas do request it for extra security, willing to trade-off some privacy.
+Yet multisig is a popular feature, and many Wasabikas do request it for extra security.
+Schnorr key and signature aggregation with MuSig increases the privacy, since only one public key, not n, are committed on the blockchain but that's not enough.

+Now that Taproot is activated in the Bitcoin consensus layer, there are no privacy concerns standing in the way of Wasabi multisig, it just isn't in the priority list right now.

 [Electrum Wallet](https://electrum.org) is a fantastic wallet with many features, but only private if you connect to your own Electrum server full node.
 Electrum can be used to create different types of m-of-n multisig scripts, including the use of hardware wallets.

-Schnorr key and signature aggregation with MuSig increases the privacy, since only one public key, not n, are committed on the blockchain.
-So when Taproot is activated in the Bitcoin consensus layer, in #twoweeks, there are no privacy concerns standing in the way of Wasabi multisig!
 :::

 :::details